 Drafts for a Third Sketchbook

-Editor and Afterword by Peter von Matt
+Edited and with an Afterword by Peter von Matt

 “New York . . .
 I HATE IT. . .
 I LOVE IT. . .
 I DON’T KNOW. . .”
 These are the reflections of Max Frisch (1911–91) writing from his apartment in the Big Apple near the end of the twentieth century.
 Beginning in 1946 and continuing until his death at the age of eighty, the man whom many see as Switzerland’s greatest writer kept a series of sketchbooks to record his reactions to events of the time and people he encountered in his daily life.
 Neither a commonplace book nor a diary, these volumes contain the seeds for many of Frisch’s most famous works—including Homo Faber, I’m Not Stiller, and Man in the Holocene—as well as his cynical meditations, fictions, incidents, conversations, meetings, newspaper headlines and dark fantasies—anything, in short, that the author found significant.